 A Final Approval Form for Doctoral Students (available on the Registrar's Form Index) must be submitted to the Registrar's Office to document the student's successful defense and approval of the dissertation itself.
-If revisions are requested to the dissertation during a successful dissertation defense, a separate Final Approval PhD form must be submitted to the Registrar's Office when the revised dissertation has been reviewed and approved.
+If revisions are requested to the dissertation during a successful dissertation defense, a separate Final Approval Form for Doctoral Students must be submitted to the Registrar's Office when the revised dissertation has been reviewed and approved.
 All approval forms require the signatures of all members of the dissertation committee, the dissertation chair, and the dean.
 Students may not graduate or receive their degrees until all of the required approvals have been received by the Registrar's Office and the student has submitted the final, approved version of the dissertation with correct formatting (see Preparing Your Dissertation for Submission) to the ProQuest ETD Administrator (see Dissertation Submission and Publication section for more information about submitting the dissertation).

 The dissertation defense is sometimes referred to as your "Orals" or "Oral Exam."
 Further, defenses are formal, public events of the CGU academic community and are announced by the Registrar's Office.
-Specific guidelines follow, deviations from which must be requested on an Academic Petition Form form and approved by the Provost.
+Specific guidelines follow, deviations from which must be requested through an academic petition and approved by the Provost.

 Approvals: You have met all eligibility requirements for your degree when all of the following requirements are satisfied:

-A Final Approval PhD form is used to document your completion of these degree requirements.
+A Final Approval Form for Doctoral Students is used to document your completion of these degree requirements.
 If you pass your defense and your dissertation is accepted without need for revision, only one form is necessary.
-If, however, revisions are required, a separate Final Approval PhD form must be completed and submitted at the time the revised dissertation is approved.
+If, however, revisions are required, a separate Final Approval Form for Doctoral Students must be completed and submitted at the time the revised dissertation is approved.

-For all Final Approval PhD form, the signature of each committee member is required.
 On all approval forms submitted to the Registrar's Office, individual members of the committee must personally affix their own signatures or provide other written evidence of the individual's approval.
 Such evidence may include written documentation faxed to the Registrar's Office at (909) 607-7285 or an e-mail from an institutional or professional domain.
 If approval is provided by such documentation, "See attached" must be recorded on the signature line for the individual on the Final Approval Form for Doctoral Students.
 Under no circumstances may a committee chair, another member, or anyone else sign for a colleague.

-All Final Approval PhD form and the final, approved version of your dissertation must be received in the Registrar's Office by the degree completion deadline (see Academic Calendar for deadlines) in order to receive a degree for the applicable semester.
+All Final Approval Forms for Doctoral Students and the final, approved version of your dissertation must be received in the Registrar's Office by the degree completion deadline (see Academic Calendar for deadlines) in order to receive a degree for the applicable semester.
 Regardless of the date you complete your degree requirements; all degrees are conferred and recorded on the degree conferral date for the semester.
 This date is usually the last day of the semester and is published in the University's Academic Calendar.